dceejay/RedMap/README.md

 ### Updates

+- v2.37.4 - Fix sessionid specific data not to be sent on reload/refresh
 - v2.37.3 - Fix hang on layer change
 - v2.37.2 - If custom layer is only layer then show it automatically.
 Issue #230
 - v2.37.1 - Warn (and drop) messages that are missing a payload.
 Issue #229